Thank you for signing up to . You will receive a verification email shortly.

 Making a perfect Victoria sponge cake is all about practising and sticking to the recipe.
 If you get all your ingredients out beforehand to measure and prep, this will make the mixing process so much easier and you can keep tabs on what’s going in too so you don’t miss any ingredients out.

-When it comes to mixing its all about taking your time and not overdoing it.
+The key to this is in the mixing.
+Don’t be heavy-handed.
+Fold the flour in gently to trap in the air.
+When it comes to mixing it's all about taking your time and not overdoing it.
 Over mixing can make your mixture separate or create too many air pockets so you’ll have lots of holes in your sponge after baking.